|

 path, for instance a clear-cut drama, this could have been really

-interesting, perhaps even poignant, something in the vein of last year's
+interesting, perhaps even poignant – something in the vein of last year's

 American

-Heart.
-Because there is potential in the relation between
+Heart – seeing as there is potential in the relation between

 the criminal father and the neglected son longing for affection.